 Recovery Encompasses the Whole Person

 It’s not treatment alone, sobriety alone or meetings alone that define recovery; it is every aspect of an individual’s life.
 Recovery plans are developed to be holistic because life is comprised of various physical, mental, spiritual, social and vocational elements.
 A productive recovery process includes involvement in each of these areas.

 Recovery Requires Support

 Support can come in many forms, such as family, friends, counselors, church or peer groups.
-Without support, it’s easier to experience roadblocks to recovery as you only have yourself to rely on to make healthy choices and maintain sobriety.
-Sharing experiences, ideas and advice with others strengthens your ability to tackle obstacles and achieve goals.
+Without help, it’s easier to experience roadblocks to recovery as you only have yourself to rely on to make healthy choices and maintain sobriety.
+Sharing experiences, ideas and advice with others strengthen your ability to tackle obstacles and achieve goals.

 Recovery is Influenced by Culture

-Culture is defined as set of beliefs, customs and attitudes shared by a group of people that differentiates them from other groups.
-Interwoven into family, circles of friends, colleagues, and faith based groups, culture is the fabric of society.
-A good recovery plan acknowledges that culture plays a role in decision making and leans on culture to establish healthy support systems.
+Culture is defined as a set of beliefs, customs, and attitudes shared by a group of people that differentiates them from other groups.
+Culture is the fabric of society interwoven into a family, circles of friends, colleagues, and faith-based groups.
+A good addiction recovery plan acknowledges that culture plays a role in decision making and leans on culture to establish healthy support systems.

 Recovery and Co-Occurring Disorders

 Because the process must be holistic, addressing co-occurring disorders during recovery is an important part of reaching your goals.
 Nearly 8 million people who struggle with addiction also experience mental health problems and physical conditions that can present barriers to the recovery process if not adequately addressed.
 A comprehensive recovery plan will include integrated treatment options, such as counseling and medical care, designed to target the medical and psychological needs of individuals in recovery.
 In this way, people in recovery receive the support needed to maintain sobriety and live a full life.